cisco-ce/roomos.cisco.com/doc/TechDocs/BookingsWorkspaceIntegration.md

 ### Hybrid calendar - Exchange/O365/Google

-In a hybrid calendar workspace bookings are stored on an associated calendar backend.
+In a hybrid calendar workspace, bookings are stored on an associated calendar backend.
 The integration will send commands to devices through the cloud REST xAPI.
 The devices will follow these requests and in turn initiate requests to the workspace calendar backend to update the calendar.
 Calendar updates from the backend are propagated from the devices to the integration through cloud xAPI updates.
 Update success and delay time on sending xAPI commands is dependent on external factors such as cloud connectivity, network traffic to the calendar backend, and so on.

 ## xAPIs
 [You can find full xAPI documentation here](https://developer.webex.com/docs/api/v1/xapi).
 Quick reference for relevent xAPIs to the workspace integration are provided below.